Longest Path in the Price Model

 \section{Discussion}

-The numerical results for the leading behaviour of the path length scales is striking.
+The numerical results for the leading behaviour of the path length scales are striking.
 Within the margin of numerical error, our results in \figref{fallparamafit} show that the length of the reverse greedy path scales asymptotically as $m\pbar \ln(t)$ for a wide range of parameter values.
-This is consistent with both the simple argument and the detailed analytical calculation presented in \secref{sanalytic} (see also \appref{aanalytic}).
+This is consistent with both the simple argument and the detailed analytical calculation presented in the Analytic Results (see also Appendix A of the Supplementary Information).
+The analytical approach also shows that for long times, the distribution of lengths of reverse greedy paths in the Price model is Poisson distributed with mean equal to $m\pbar \ln(t)$ (see Appendix A).

 The reverse greedy path length is a lower bound on the length of the longest path so it is no surprise that the longest path length also scales as $\ln(t)$ with a coefficient, $\amax$, which is larger than the corresponding scaling factor for the reverse greedy path length, $\agr$.
 Interestingly this coefficient of the $\ln(t)$ term, $\amax$, for the longest path shows some additional weak dependence on the parameters beyond the $m\pbar$ found for the reverse greedy path, as both \figref{fallparamafit} and \figref{fallparamaratiofit} clearly show.